 Ocean cruises are known for keeping costs down.
 When you travel in bulk, the prices can often be kept lower.
 Cruises leaving from American ports can also allow some to forgo the costs of flights.
 While there are more luxurious accommodations available, these ships offer more economical options so people of all budgets can travel.

 River cruises are about luxury for people who want a certain level of experience.
 Even the lowest cabins will have an immersive luxury experience.
-However, few of these are even available as river ships are designed to have more balconies and suites to offer the best views of the surrounding areas.
+River ships are designed to have more balconies and suites to offer the best views of the surrounding areas.
 Travelers choosing a river cruise tend to be like-minded in wanting the best experiences and enjoying the best in life.
 This adds to the onboard atmosphere as travelers experience and enjoy new cultures together.

 Ocean cruises are somewhat notorious for a nickel-and-dime mentality.
 There is always one more additional cost and several surprises on the bill at the end of the cruise.
 Often, it feels as though you need to add to your cruise just to get the experience you thought you paid for already.

 River cruises simply include more in their experience.
-Whether it is the quality of the food and beverage, or a specialty shore excursion, river cruises build an inclusive immersive experience.
-Of course, there are always additional special things you may choose to do.
+Whether it is the quality of the food and beverage or a specialty shore excursion, river cruises build a wholly immersive experience.
+Of course, there are always additional unique things you may choose to do.
 However, the difference is that you don’t need to add-on things to get a luxurious full experience.
 Luxury is already included.

 While they share a form of travel, river, and ocean cruising fit different travel types.
 If ocean cruising has lost its luster for you, don’t let it turn you off of river cruising and one of the best ways to experience some of the most incredible destinations in the world.